THAiTK2/Group-Project-COMP-2090SEF/task1/README.md

 ## Video introduction
-[click this to watch the video in Google Drive ](https://drive.google.com/file/d/1TA1cZWbz0nNacvoHAkwpCX4l6Qf4zH0w/view?usp=drive_link) since the video size is too large than 25MB. we cannot embed the video into github
+[click this to watch the video in Google Drive ](https://drive.google.com/file/d/1TA1cZWbz0nNacvoHAkwpCX4l6Qf4zH0w/view?usp=drive_link)
+<br>since the video size is too large than 25MB. we cannot embed the video into github

 ## Requirement
 - Visual Studio Code